You’ll find a ton of strategies in this article on how to manage humidity in your home without a dehumidifier. It can be brutally humid.

 3. Vent Your Home

 Improving ventilation is the easiest and most affordable approach to drastically reducing indoor humidity levels in a house without a dehumidifier.
-Opening windows and doors as frequently as possible is the most straightforward approach.

-Placing fans in trouble spots to keep the air quality moving can also be worthwhile.
-Installing extraction fans in rooms of the house that are particularly prone to high humidity levels, such as the attic, the kitchen, and the bathroom, is also a good idea.
-This is one of the best ways to manage humidity in your home without a dehumidifier.
+It is also a good idea to install extraction fans in rooms of the house that are particularly prone to high humidity levels, such as the attic, the kitchen, and the bathroom.

 4. Use a Fan

 Comparable benefits of opening windows exist with fans.
 They maintain airflow and keep your home’s air from becoming stagnant.
-To lower humidity, you can utilize a variety of fans like.

 5. Turn On The AC

 However, once the room or house has reached the desired temperature and the humidity has been reduced, it is usually more accessible for the air conditioner to maintain the desired temperature and humidity levels.
-This is one of the best ways to manage humidity in your home without a dehumidifier.

 6. Remove Indoor Plants